Some disabilities become more common as we age, affecting our eyesight, hearing and ability to move around.

 Royal Society for the Blind is the leading organisation providing services to South Australians who have severe vision impairment.
 The RSB's Low Vision Centre offers information, advice and low vision aids.

-Blind Welfare Association provides support to South Australia's vision impaired through residential accommodation, financial support through loans and subsidies, in home support and centre-based activities.
+Beyond Blindness provides support to South Australia's vision impaired through residential accommodation, financial support through loans and subsidies, in-home support and centre-based activities.

 Guide Dogs SA/NT provides free services for people with a sensory loss, delivered by qualified professionals.